CPC50220 DIPLOMA OF BUILDING AND CONSTRUCTION

 - Building Inspector

-- Up to an hour per week of individual support if required
+- Up to one hour per week of individual support if required.

 Satisfactory course progress and attendance is very important to meet visa requirements.
 Please read the International Student Handbook carefully for more information.
 You will also be provided with further information about course progress and attendance requirements at your orientation.